 Go for a hike where there’s more room to stay away from other people.
 Hike along the Yuerlarbah Walk at Glenrock Lagoon.
 Do the Awabakal walk from Dudley to Redhead Walk and enjoy panoramic views of the coast.
 Enjoy the Redhead Coast on the Ken and Audrey Owens Walk.
 Explore Shipwreck Walk, a walk along the Stockton Breakwater which incorporates the wrecks and hulks of several iron and steel ships within the structure.
 For more walks, check out our roundup of local family walks.

 Wander through Blackbutt Reserve

 Some people might disagree as Blackbutt Reserve can get pretty crowded at times.
 However, it’s actually a good place to visit as there is so much space.
-The wildlife enclosures have reopened with social distancing protocols but the reptile shows are still closed.
+The wildlife enclosures have reopened with social distancing protocols but the reptile shows are on again.
 There are also 9 different walking trails to wander down as well.
 Some of our favourite walks which are under 2 kilometres long are the Rainforest Walk, Forest Way and Tall Trees Walk.
 Plus, the playgrounds are open and there is plenty of space to kick around a ball, play hide and seek or tag.

 Play frisbee golf

 Take some frisbees and play frisbee golf at Jesmond Park or at Styles Point Reserve in Rathmines.
 Just make sure that you don’t touch any other groups’ Frisbee and vice-versa.